SaferFun/safer-fun/README.md

 ![Project Logo](./imgs/safer.fun_header.png)

-*Safer.fun is a platform-agnostic protocol enhancing fairness in the memecoin market by introducing unique way of randomness and auctions.
+*Safer.fun is a platform-agnostic protocol enhancing fairness in the memecoin market by introducing unique ways of randomness and auctions.
 It combats malicious actors like snipers and unethical developers, preventing systematic, risk-free wins.
 It ensures equitable token launches and fair allocation for buyers, improving user experience across any platform or DEX.*

 **[Live Demo Website](https://https://saferfun.vercel.app/)**